rainlanguage/rain.webapp/public/_strategies/raindex/2-dynamic-spread-fast/description.md

-The dynamic spread strategy <b>with fast exit</b> for market-making uses time-based adjustments to maintain liquidity by narrowing spreads as market conditions stabilize, while recalculating averages and trade sizes to mitigate risks during trends.
+The dynamic spread strategy __with fast exit__ for market-making uses time-based adjustments to maintain liquidity by narrowing spreads as market conditions stabilize, while recalculating averages and trade sizes to mitigate risks during trends.

-This version of the dynamic spread strategy has a fast exit, which means that off trend trades are sized to immediately counter all previous on trend trades, plus some small profit.
+__This version of the dynamic spread strategy has a fast exit, which means that off-trend trades are sized to immediately counter all previous on-trend trades, plus some small profit.__

-This is an experiment to see if we can reduce vault sizings while keeping similar risk/reward as the default strat of the same name.

-<span color=red>EXPERIMENTAL NOT TESTED REALLY</span>
+The goal is that this version of dynamic spread is more defensive during drawn out trends, by aggressively resetting itself every opportunity that it has.

 <div class="video-container">
   <iframe